sdslabs/Rubeus/README.md

 ## Setting up Rubeus source in Visual Studio 2017
 1. Open `RubeusCore.sln` in VS and right click on `RubeusCore` and `Set as StartUp project`.
 [Screenshot](https://imgur.com/a/xadxwsG)
-2. Place all `.dll` files from `/RubeusCore/Dependencies/` to `/RubeusCore/Debug/` and `/RubeusCore/Release`.
-3. All `.h` files will be present in `/RubeusCore/Include` and all of their implementations(if any) will be present in `/RubeusCore/Source` as `.cpp` files.
+2. All `.h` files will be present in `/RubeusCore/Include` and all of their implementations(if any) will be present in `/RubeusCore/Source` as `.cpp` files.
 No need to edit CMakeLists.txt anywhere unless there are any linking errors popping up.

 All libraries are relatively linked thus your project is ready to boot up in Visual Studio.
 Remember to go through the code conventions [here](https://1drv.ms/f/s!AsFPvDFrZ9iShQpWe_rBZgVLPmlY) before contributing/reading.